Skip to Content

 You May Feel Movement on a Cruise Ship – Here’s When and Why

-Many first-time cruisers have questions about the motion that they will feel when on a cruise ship.
-I’ve been on many cruises and on the majority I often forget that I am on a cruise ship at all.
+Many first-time cruisers have questions about the movement they will feel when on a cruise ship.
+I’ve been on many cruises, and on the majority, I often forget that I am on a cruise ship at all.

 That said, in certain situations, the movement of the ship can be felt by the passengers.